 Q: With China and the US being two powerhouses in the digital economy, what are the risks and implications of them going head to head?

 A: True, a US-China tech decoupling is real and accelerating.
 Hence the digital economy is in a vital conflict and crisis: the global tech world, and together with at least part of the world economy, is now fractured into two – and potentially more.
 Thus, the fundamental risk is a potentially “fragmented” cyberspace.
 The biggest loser is the next billion users from emerging markets, as the global tech tensions will slow down internet connectivity to close off half of the world population who are not even linked to the internet yet.
 And by the time they are online, the internet is no longer the same anymore.
 The cyberspace could become more of a patchwork of fiefs as varied as the visa policies that fragment world travel.

 Winston Ma specialises in the global digital economy, cross-border investments, and multinational law and policy with a specific interest in the US-China relations.
 Ma spent 10 years as the Managing Director and Head of the North America Office for the China Investment Corporation (CIC), China’s sovereign wealth fund, where he made cross-border digital economy investments and sought out synergies between China and world markets.
 His latest book, The Hunt for Unicorns: How Sovereign Funds Are Reshaping Investment in the Digital Economy, will be released in mid-October 2020.

-Winston will speak at Institutional Connect Virtual Forum this October.
+Winston spoke at Institutional Connect Virtual Forum in October 2020.